 DTI SUSTAINABILITY STRATEGY KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA The top level priorities are as follows: Improving resource productivity to: Reduce greenhouse gas emissions - To strengthen the capacity of business to reduce greenhouse gas emissions through innovative and market-based solutions, and to exploit growing opportunities at home and abroad.
-Reduce waste generation - To strengthen the capacity of business to reduce waste generation through innovative and market based solutions, and to exploit growing opportunities at home and abroad.
-Encouraging greater corporate social responsibility - To secure more widespread commitment among business to environmental and social responsibility and behaviour and to high standards of corporate governance.
 Targets as per EU and Waste Strategy 2000.
 Consider how the plan can contribute to the objectives of the strategy and encourage more sustainable practices in the business sector.
 Check to ensure that the key recommendations and objectives are reflected in the SA Framework objectives.